 Mirvac Group will soon be bringing Australia’s first major build-to-rent apartment development to market with the backing of major superannuation funds in an attempt to tackle housing affordability issues.

-According to a report in The Australian Mirvac has earmarked a potential site in Sydney as it looks to draw institutional investors into a business that could ease stress on the housing market.
+According to a report in The Australian Mirvac has earmarked a potential site in Sydney for the build-to-rent scheme as it looks to draw institutional investors into a business that could ease stress on the housing market.

 Mirvac would build and hold units in capital cities supported by major superannuation funds that get returns from rentals paid by residents.